aws-samples/amazon-cloudwatch-auto-alarms/README.md

     aws s3 cp amazon-cloudwatch-auto-alarms.zip s3://amazon-cloudwatch-auto-alarms-bucket-<account id omitted>

-7. You can now use the CloudWatchEC2AutoAlarms CloudFormation template to deploy the Lambda function across multiple regions and accounts in your AWS Organization.
+7. You can now use the CloudWatchAutoAlarms CloudFormation template to deploy the Lambda function across multiple regions and accounts in your AWS Organization.
 This walkthrough deploys a service managed CloudFormation StackSet in the AWS Organizations master account.
 You must also specify the account ID where the S3 deployment bucket was created so the same S3 bucket is used across account deployments in your organization.
 Use the following command to deploy the service managed CloudFormation StackSet:

-    aws cloudformation create-stack-set --stack-set-name amazon-cloudwatch-auto-alarms --template-body file://CloudWatchEC2AutoAlarms.yaml --parameters ParameterKey=S3DeploymentBucketAccountId,ParameterValue=<account id omitted> --capabilities CAPABILITY_NAMED_IAM --auto-deployment Enabled=true,RetainStacksOnAccountRemoval=false --permission-model SERVICE_MANAGED --region us-east-1
+    aws cloudformation create-stack-set --stack-set-name amazon-cloudwatch-auto-alarms --template-body file://CloudWatchAutoAlarms.yaml --parameters ParameterKey=S3DeploymentBucketAccountId,ParameterValue=<account id omitted> --capabilities CAPABILITY_NAMED_IAM --auto-deployment Enabled=true,RetainStacksOnAccountRemoval=false --permission-model SERVICE_MANAGED --region us-east-1

 8. After the StackSet is created, you can specify which AWS accounts and regions the StackSet should be deployed.
 For service managed StackSets, you specify your AWS Organization ID or AWS Organizational Unit IDs gain order to deploy the lambda function to all current and future accounts within them.
 Use the following AWS CLI command to deploy the StackSet to your organization / organizational units (Note:  The organization id is omitted from the example and the us-east-1 region is used):